kedus42/ank_ris/README.md

 export ROS_MASTER_URI=http://"name".local:11311
 ```

-Then run the gui.launch file which will run all the nodes needed:
+Then run the gui.launch file replacing "name" with the name of your duck.
+This will run all the nodes needed:
 ```
-roslaunch ank_ris gui.launch
+roslaunch ank_ris gui.launch duckie:="name"
 ```